 I’ve been struggling with how to begin describing my experiences in Brunei, and I think that anecdote sums it up.
 I’m still trying to make sense of my time in Brunei.
 I found it dismaying and heartwarming.
 I found kindness and optimism amidst an increasingly dark regime.

 Why did I end up in Brunei?
 This tiny Southeast Asian country, entirely contained on the island of Borneo, isn’t featured on most backpackers’ itineraries.
-But Mario has a friend from home living here, whom I’ll call Allison, and she invited us to come visit.
+But I have friend from home living here, whom I’ll call Allison, and she invited me to come visit.
 Allison and her husband, whom I’ll call Colin, have been living here for the past few years and have two children.

 Due to the deportation of the prominent expat, I won’t be revealing their identities further than this.
 Just in case this wrong people discover this post.